Jehovah's Witnesses congregational discipline: Reinstatement

-Disfellowshipped individuals may be reinstated into the congregation if they are considered repentant of their previous actions and attitude.
-If a disassociated or disfellowshipped individual requests reinstatement, a judicial committee, (preferably using the committee originally involved, if available) seeks to determine whether the person has repented.
+Removed individuals may be reinstated into the congregation if they are considered repentant of their previous actions and attitudes.
+If a disassociated or removed individual requests reinstatement, a committee (preferably comprising the original committee members, if available) seeks to determine whether the person has repented.
 Such individuals must demonstrate that they no longer practice the conduct for which they were expelled from the congregation, as well as submission to the group's regulations.
-Individuals disfellowshipped for actions no longer considered serious sins are not automatically reinstated.
+Individuals removed for actions no longer considered serious sins are not automatically reinstated.
 Attending meetings regularly while being shunned is a requirement for eventual reinstatement.
 Once a decision is made to reinstate, a brief announcement is made to the congregation that the individual "is reinstated as one of Jehovah's Witnesses".

-Elders are instructed to make an attempt each year to remind disfellowshipped individuals of the steps they can take to qualify for reinstatement.
+Elders are instructed to remind disfellowshipped individuals of the steps they can take to qualify for reinstatement.
 No specific period of time is prescribed before this can happen; however, the Watch Tower Society suggests a period of "perhaps many months, a year, or longer."

 Congregational restrictions are imposed on reinstated individuals.
-Participation at religious meetings, including commenting from the audience, is initially not permitted; such "privileges" may be gradually permitted over time if the individual is considered to have "progressed spiritually".
-Reinstated individuals may be ineligible for many years from serving in positions of responsibility such as an elder, ministerial servant or pioneer.
+Participation at religious meetings, including comments from the audience, is initially not permitted; such "privileges" may be gradually permitted over time if the individual is considered to have "progressed spiritually".
+Reinstated individuals may be ineligible for many years from serving in positions of responsibility such as an elder, ministerial servant, or pioneer.

 Unbaptized publishers

 An unbaptized individual who has previously been approved to share in Jehovah's Witnesses' formal ministry, but who subsequently behaves in a manner considered inappropriate may lose privileges, such as commenting at meetings, receiving assignments, or even accompanying the congregation in the public ministry.

-If an unbaptized individual is deemed unrepentant of actions for which baptized members might be disfellowshipped, an announcement would be made that the person "is no longer a publisher of the good news."
+If an unbaptized individual is deemed unrepentant of actions for which baptized members might be removed, an announcement would be made that the person "is no longer a publisher of the good news."
 Such individuals were previously shunned, but formal restrictions are no longer imposed on unbaptized individuals, though association is generally curtailed.
 The elders might privately warn individuals in the congregation if the unbaptized person is considered to pose "an unusual threat".